Honor Park of Fort Oglethorpe formally dedicated Nov. 9

 The sky was sunny and a light breeze rustled turning leaves as the temperature hovered around 60 degrees.
 As befitting such an occasion, the park was speckled throughout with men and women in uniform.

-The day of the dedication, the park looked a far cry from the swamp it started out as.
+The day of the dedication, the park, located on Cleburn Street, just off Shelby Street, looked a far cry from the swamp it started out as.
 The grounds are now lush with grass.
 Gardens created and maintained by the Gold Star Wives and other groups and citizens border the walkway and wrap around the single building on the property.

 Flag-adorned decorative lampposts donated by North Georgia Electric Membership Corporation line the walkway opposite a creek and pocket gardens.
 Close to the middle of the park is a Missing Man Monument donated by Rolling Thunder TN II.